hallahan/pmt-test/src/assets/README.md

 # The `src/assets` Directory

-There's really not much to say here.
-Every file in this directory is recursively transferred to `dist/assets/`.
+This directory is for static information, like images and fonts.
+Every file in this directory is recursively transferred to `dist/assets/` on build.